nitromacchiato/kickback/README.md

-3. Display playlist for user
+4. Display the users playlist

 - Create a react state to trigger when to show the pop up
 ``` javascript